 The first mention of Châteaugay dates back to the 13th century: the land was called Vigosche.
 Gaillarde de Vigosche married Jean de Giac.
 Their son, Pierre de Giac, reraised the current fortress and named it Châteaugay.

 Pierre, dukes of Burgundy's treasurer and king Charles VI’s councillor, was the grand-father of the other Pierre de Giac, the terrible murderer of his wife Jeanne de Naillac!

 His ancestor raised a brand new fortress on the location of the old castle: the big castle, sitting on a rocky spur overlooking the river Limagne, defended Riom city.

 Oh, there was a strong defensive system: a deep moat on one side, 4 draw bridges on the other side... and the big keep with 4 floors flanked by a huge rampart!
-You know what?
-Châteaugay was entirely raised with Volvic lava stone, directly brought from neighbour mountains by the lord’s serfs!
+Châteaugay was entirely raised with Volvic lava stone, directly brought from mountains by the lord’s serfs!

 In short...
-After the terrible Pierre de Giac, the castle fell to one of his wife’s son, Louis.
-He was childless, so it was his sister Louise who owned the estate and brought it to the La Queuille family with her marriage with Jacques de La Queuille.
+After the terrible Pierre de Giac, the castle fell to one of his son, Louis.
+He was childless, so his sister Louise owned the estate and brought it to the La Queuille family when she married Jacques de La Queuille.

 This family kept Châteaugay until the Revolution!
-Meanwhile, the seigneury was raised to a marquisate in the 17th century.
 During the French Revolution, Jean-Claude-Marie La Queuille was part of the Estates General in 1789: he represented Auvergne.

 Finally, Châteaugay was owned by the city hall.
-Saved, phew!
 Nowadays, it houses cultural exhibitions and on the ground floor, we can taste Châteaugay wines (king Henri IV already loved them).